devcflynn/blacksmith/README.md

     blacksmith init_hex app/lib

-This will checkout the [contacts](https://github.com/devcflynn/blacksmith-contracts): and set them up in your app/lib folder (4.* specific).
+This will checkout the [contracts & classes](https://github.com/devcflynn/blacksmith-contracts): and set them up in your app/lib folder (4.* specific).

 ##Laravel 4 – Tutorial: